roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

+===

- ****** Ally - Born To Dominate Ch.
-06 ****** bysex4every1© "I'll join you; I need to wash my hands anyway."
+"I'll join you; I need to wash my hands anyway."
 Nick said as the two of them walked into the hallway and then into the bathroom.
 After a few minutes, it was clear that Nick was doing more in there then just washing his hands, so I started clearing the table and cleaning up all the spilled casserole, cleaning up the kitchen and doing the dishes.
 Nearly an hour and a half had passed when I sat down on the couch and started watching TV.
 Although I was still horny and curious as to what the hell they were doing in there for so long, the thought never entered my mind to actually go and have a look.

  Another twenty minutes or so later, I heard them barging out of the bathroom and storming into the master bedroom across the hall.
 I heard the door slam shut and barely a minute later I started hearing moaning and slapping noises, as Nick was probably fucking her again.
 About ten minutes later, I heard Ally howl and scream.
 I whipped out my cock and started jacking once again.
 Then it was silent for a few minutes, since I hadn't heard Nick cum I could only assume they were still at it - maybe giving him a handjob or a blowjob.
 Another couple of minutes later, the body slapping started up again.
 This time, at the end, it was Nick who screamed and orgasmed.
 Figuring they were done, at least for a while, I was contemplating my next move - either letting go of my cock or masturbating to a finish right there on the couch - when I heard the bedroom door open and noticed Ally sneaking into the living room in her white cotton panties and ditto bra.
 As I could hardly imagine Nick fucking her with her underwear on, I realized she had put it back on for my 'benefit'.